Springtime means changing weather which means it’s the perfect time for our Weather Research Project!

 As we conduct our research project students record their learning and writing in their research journals!
 These research journals give the students more ownership and engagement in our learning!

-As with all of our research projects, we kick off with a schema map!
-As we journey through our research project, we add new learning to our schema map and address any misconceptions!
+All of our research projects begin with a schema map!
+As we journey through our research project, we add new learning to our schema map and address any misconceptions we have.

 Weather Observation Journal

-This year we focused on daily weather observations.
-Each day we observed the weather and recorded our observations and wrote about what we saw.
+As part of our weather unit, we do daily weather observations.
+Each day we observe the weather and record our observations and write about what we see.
+To get the temperature, we use weather.com!

 After weather words, we learn about different weather such as the sun, rain, wind, etc.